ldelossa/way-shell/README.md

 # Way-Shell

-A Gnome inspired desktop shell for Wayland compositors and window managers written in Gtk4.
+A Gnome inspired desktop shell for Wayland compositors/window managers written in C and Gtk4.

+Way-Shell expects a Gnome-like environment to be available.
+This means DBus must be running and the following services must be available:

+- Logind
+- NetworkManager
+- WirePlumber/Pipewire
+- PowerProfiles Daemon
+- UPower

+If you're using Fedora these services should be available by default.

 Currently Way-Shell only supports Sway but this will change as the project matures.